Partycoxx/JS-Final-Project-Doodle-Jump-/README.md

 3. Accelerometer feature given by HTML5 to play the game in mobile phones.
 5. Implements the platform based gaming technique.
 6. Game loop for smooth rendering and update of the UI.
-7. Local Storage to store the higest score.
+7. Local Storage to store the highest score.

 Features: